kavinyao/linux-programming-notes/Chapter-03-Files.md

 Q: why `flags` is `int`?

-A: different flags are set to different bit, hence they can be ORed (|) together to aggregate composite value.The basic three flags are  `O_RDONLY`, `O_WRONLY` and `O_RDWR` and they are exlucsive to each other.
+A: This technique is called **bit map** and is a both important and commonly used.
+Bit maps minimizes usage of space and can be ORed (|) together to aggregate composite value.The basic three flags are  `O_RDONLY`, `O_WRONLY` and `O_RDWR` and they are exlucsive to each other.

 If `O_APPEND` flag is set, the append action will be atomic.